MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/resolve-windows-10-upgrade-errors.md

 The **Windows Setup** application is used to upgrade a computer to Windows 10, or to perform a clean installation.
 Windows Setup starts and restarts the computer, gathers information, copies files, and creates or adjusts configuration settings.

-When performing an operating system upgrade, Windows Setup uses the following phases.
+When performing an operating system upgrade, Windows Setup uses phases described below.
 A reboot occurs between each of the phases.

-The user interface will be the same during the Safe OS phase, the first boot phase, and the beginning of the second boot phase.
+After the first reboot, the user interface will remain the same until the upgrade is completed.
 Percent progress is displayed and will advance as you move through each phase, reaching 100% at the end of the second boot phase.

 1. **Downlevel phase**: The downlevel phase is run within the previous operating system.
 Windows files are copied and installation components are gathered.